jribble/grunt-jasmine-node-coverage/README.md

 Please note that the junit reporter is no longer available.
 If you are using this reporter and wish to update to v1, please open a new issue and we'll see if we can get it added back in.
 Even better, submit a PR :smile:

 ## Release History
+* `unreleased`
+ - **Breaking changes alert!
+Ensure you read the migration guide before updating from previous versions**
+ - Updated to jasmine-spec-reporter v3.1.0.
+Older style configuration needs to be updated, see migration guide for more details.
+ - Removed support for Node.js v0.10
 * `v1.1.1` (2016-08-29)
   - Istanbul `v0.4.5` and using `data.src` instead of `fileSrc` for compatibility #59
 * `v1.1.0` (2016-08-23)